cyn1x/speech-synthesis-wrapper/README.md

 npx tsc --project tsconfig.json # Compile TypeScript to JavaScript
 # Start a web server of your choice
 ```

+Use `npx tsc --watch` for automatic compilation in development mode instead of using the once-off compile above.

 ## API Support